SSoelvsten/bdd-benchmark/README.md

 ### Dependencies
 All packages, but CUDD, use CMake to build.
 This makes compilation and linking very simple.
-One merely has to initialise all submodules (recursively) using the following command.
+One merely has to initialize all submodules (recursively) using the following command.

 ```